“What on earth is that smell?”

 “You know we never EVER turn on the oven without emptying it first!”

 Let’s back up for just a minute.
 This flashback is from my clutter-bug heyday when it was just easier to hide dirty dishes in the oven so I didn’t have to look at them.
-On this occasion, there was more than a few dirty dishes.
-There was also a leftover birthday cake in its plastic container.
+On this occasion, there were more than just a few dirty dishes.
+There was also a leftover birthday cake still in its plastic container that I had hidden inside my oven.
 I can’t even begin to tell you what a mess that was to clean up.

-I looked like my house was neat and tidy on the outside but behind the closet doors, under the beds and yes in the oven was a hidden world.
-My hide it so I don’t have to ever deal with it clutter problem.
+It looked like my house was neat and tidy on the outside but behind the closet doors, under the beds, and yes, inside of my oven was a hidden world.
+My “hide it so I don’t have to ever deal with it” clutter problem.

-It’s not that I was okay with the mess, I wasn’t.
+It’s not that I was okay with the mess; I wasn’t.
 The problem was I had no idea how to deal with it.
-To me, there was so much stuff, so many piles of things and junk that I couldn’t get the energy or the motivation to even mentally deal with it let alone physically.
+To me, there was so much stuff, so many piles of things and junk that I couldn’t get even find the energy or the motivation to mentally deal with it let alone physically take care of it.

-It wasn’t until a few years later that I learned the secret about clutter and when I did, it changed everything for me.
+It wasn’t until a few years later that I learned the secret of clutter.
+A secret that gave me a new outlook and changed everything for me.

 What you think is clutter isn’t always clutter.